Asheville orthodontist claimed he didn’t owe taxes, sentenced for tax evasion

-ASHEVILLE, NC (WSPA) – An Asheville orthodontist has been sentenced to 5 years in prison for tax evasion and must pay over $2 million in restitution to the IRS.
+ASHEVILLE, N.C.
+(WSPA) – An Asheville orthodontist has been sentenced to five years in prison for tax evasion and must pay over $2 million in restitution to the IRS.

-According to the United States Attorney’s Office, 72-year-old James MacAlpine will also have to serve three years of supervised released after his prison term.
+According to the United States Attorney’s Office, James MacAlpine, 72, will also have to serve three years of supervised released after his prison term.

 After penalties and interest, MacAlpine’s tax debt grew to $2,194,849 by 2014.